 4. Lack Parental Guidance

-Those people who have no strong foundation at home and no parents to guide them will have a high tendency of resorting to alcohol addiction.
+Those people who have no strong foundation at home and no parents to guide them will have a high tendency of resorting to alcohol habit.
 Parents need to supervise their children in making the right choices in life.
 When there is no parental involvement, the child will seek refuge in other people who may influence them in a bad way.

 5. Mental Health Issues